AndresMarq/ArtSeeker/README.md

 iOS 15.5+

 # Acknowlegments
-Thank you to the Havard Museum for the information, their free API can be found here: https://github.com/harvardartmuseums/api-docs
+Thank you to the Havard Museum for the data, their free API can be found here: https://github.com/harvardartmuseums/api-docs